 Religious Conversion and Family Estrangement

-This study examines the lived experience of converts to Christianity in their families from the perspectives of psychology and family studies.
+This study will examine the lived experience of family estrangement by converts to Christianity from the perspectives of theology, psychology, and family studies.
 It is likely to be published in a journal.